-If you would like to ask the Consortium to take a position on behalf of an issue, policy, or piece of legislation, please follow the Policy and Advocacy Guidelines.
+If you would like to ask the Consortium to take a position on behalf of an issue, policy, or piece of legislation, please review our Policy and Advocacy Platform to ensure the issue aligns with the Consortium’s priorities, and then follow the Policy and Advocacy Guidelines.

 Los Angeles County Board of Supervisors’ Home Visiting Motion